alexpechkarev/larbac/readme.md

 ## Use

-After creating your permissions / roles, establishing relations between them and assigning roles to user, access restrictions can be set within your controller:
+After creating your permissions / roles, establishing relations between them and assigning roles to user, access restrictions can be set within your controller.

 ```
+use Illuminate\Support\Facades\Request;

+...
 	public function __construct()
 	{
                 // Setting role based access